alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 ## Introduction
 Nowadays _Distributed Tracing is the new black._
-Among other things, it helps diving into distributed transactions and answering the burning questions: what are the different requests, their contexts and how long they are.
+Among other things, it helps diving into distributed transactions and answering to the burning questions: what are the different requests, their contexts and how long they are.

 Since [Google published Dapper](https://research.google/pubs/pub36356/), many solutions came out.
 Now, [OpenTelemetry](https://opentelemetry.io/) is the most popular, but there are other solutions available such as [Elastic APM](https://www.elastic.co/observability/application-performance-monitoring) or [DynaTrace](https://www.dynatrace.com/support/help/observe-and-explore/purepath-distributed-traces/distributed-traces-overview).